-If you’re a voice actor who’s looking to improve your voice acting skills, whether you’re a seasoned pro or beginner, voice over training is the way to go.
+Whether you’re a seasoned pro or beginner voice actor looking to improve your voice acting skills, voice over training is the way to go.

 Trained voice actors are proven to be more successful in the voice over industry.
-Voice actors on Voices.com who have taken part in voice over training have been shown to:
+Voice actors on Voices who have taken part in voice over training have been shown to:

-- Book 21% more jobs, compared to other voice actors with no training.
+Book 21% more jobs, compared to voice actors with no training.

-There are many ways to embark on a training path, from self-guided study to coach-led voice over classes.
-Here, we’ll explore each voice acting training method so you can choose the best options for your unique needs and financial situation.
+There are many ways to train, from self-guided study to coach-led voice over classes.
+Let’s explore each voice acting training method so you can choose the best options for your unique needs and career goals.

-When it comes to voice acting classes, the world is your oyster: there are so many options available to you!
+When it comes to voice over education, the world is your oyster with so many options available to you:

 For instance, you may choose to take classes as part of a group, masterclass, or one-on-one.
-You can also partake in live or remote sessions, or even watch pre-recorded materials online.
-You could also opt to have a guide (like a voice acting teacher or coach) or undertake your studies independently (although we definitely recommend getting an expert’s perspective at some point along your journey).
+You can also attend live or remote sessions, or even watch pre-recorded materials online.
+You could opt to have a guide (like a voice acting teacher or coach) or study independently (although we definitely recommend getting an expert’s perspective at some point along your journey).

 In-studio training is highly beneficial for beginner voice actors because it is similar to actual recording sessions, giving you the option to become more comfortable in a professional setting.

-When you get one-on-one voice over training from a professional voice acting coach, you also receive instant feedback on your performance, allowing you to recognize your areas of weakness.
+When you get one-on-one voice over training from a professional voice over coach, you also receive instant feedback on your performance, allowing you to recognize your areas of weakness.

-Professional voice acting coaches can really help you discover your full potential as a voice actor, because they have experience listening to all kinds of voice talents, and know how to properly guide you towards success.
+Professional voice over coaches can help you discover your full potential as a voice actor, because they have experience listening to all kinds of voice talent and know how to properly guide you toward success.

-With such one-on-one training sessions, don’t hesitate to ask questions or take in all the feedback your voice acting coach has to offer.
+With one-on-one training sessions, don’t hesitate to ask questions or take in all the feedback your voice over coach has to offer.
 Such voice over training can be costly, so use the time you have with the coach wisely.

 Here’s more on the different kinds of remote voice actor classes:

-Another type of live video training session available to voice actors includes interactive sessions between an instructor and multiple students.
+Another type of live video training session available to voice actors includes a class-like session between an instructor and multiple students.
 While it offers a more structured approach to voice over training than a webinar, it still revolves around input and feedback made by all participants and is often more conversational than a webinar.

-Tele-training takes place via telephone, Skype, Facetime, Google Meet, or Zoom, with one-on-one sessions between the voice actor and the voice acting coach.
-The great benefit of tele-training is that it maintains the focus on the audio, allowing both participants to analyze the quality of the voice over practice taking place during the tele-training.
+Tele-training takes place via telephone, Skype, Facetime, Google Meet, or Zoom, with one-on-one sessions between the voice actor and the voice over coach.
+The great benefit of tele-training is that it maintains the focus on the audio, allowing both coach and student to analyze the quality of the voice over practice taking place during the tele-training.

 If you are working full-time, or preoccupied with other personal commitments, remote voice actor classes can be a great option simply because you and the coach are booking times according to your schedule—unlike a scheduled webinar or interactive class-like setting.

-Learn more about choosing remote voice over training to see if the option suits your needs.
+Learn more about choosing remote voice over training to see if these options suit your needs.

 Attending voice over seminars and events is a terrific idea because it allows you to network with other great professionals in the field.
-By attending such industry events, you gain an insight on the different experiences voice actors have, allowing you to learn from each individual’s voice acting journey.
+By attending these industry events, you gain insight on the different experiences voice actors have, allowing you to learn from each individual’s voice acting journey.

 You can immediately kickstart your voice over training by accessing the vast variety of voice over training materials online.

-As a beginner voice actor, you can immediately start your voice over training on your own, by looking up great voice over training material online.
-This can include online guides (like the one you’re reading now!), voice over videos and voice acting blogs.
+As a beginner voice actor, you can immediately start your voice over training on your own by looking up great voice over training material online.
+This can include online guides (like the one you’re reading now!), voice over forums, and voice acting blogs.
 Each offers a view into granular topics within the industry and everyday experience of a voice actor.
 Check out the Voices Community Forum and Blog for more online training materials once you’re finished with this guide.